yangccuc/yangccuc.github.io/_pages/about.md

 I'm originally from Guatemala, where I did my undergraduate in Industrial Engineering at Universidad del Istmo.
 Then, I joined [IPADE Business School](https://www.ipadebusinessschool.com/) in Mexico City to learn more about the academic life at a business school.
 Finally, I currently live in Pittsburgh with my wife to pursue my PhD studies.
 I've loved living in all these places and enjoy keeping ties with people I crossed paths with at them.

+**Contact Information**

+Please feel free to contact me at gap75@pitt.edu for potential collaborations, feedback, questions about my research, or anything you would like to discuss.
 <!--
 # **Upcoming Talks**
 * Title: Selection, Payment, and Information Assessment in